 Edward Jones and Vanguard have similar ratings in terms of customer satisfaction.
 To learn more about each firm, we consulted the Better Business Bureau (BBB) and ConsumerAffairs.

 Edward Jones is not accredited by the BBB and C rating.
 Vanguard is not accredited by the BBB either but has an A rating.
-ConsumerAffairs rates that companies as follows: Edward Jones has a rating just over one out of five, while Vanguard has a flat one-out-of-five rating.
+ConsumerAffairs rates the companies as follows: Edward Jones has a rating just over one out of five, while Vanguard has a flat one-out-of-five rating.

 While these ratings may seem low, keep in mind that most people tend to leave reviews if they have had overwhelmingly negative experiences, and the BBB bases its ratings on customer complaints.
 When choosing between Edward Jones, Vanguard, and other firms, you’ll want to consider factors like the company’s fees and how involved you want to be in managing your account.